-We strongly encourage viewers to continue reading this section to learn more about the science of PRP injection.
+We strongly encourage you learn more about the science of PRP therapy.
 If you are considering having a PRP procedure done, you owe it to yourself to have a better understanding of the methods being used and the questions you should be asking.